jbrubake/lcal/ReadMe.txt

            In truth, this change was first made (recently) to the 'lcal' application, where the inefficiencies are greater.
-Logically, however, 'pcal' benefitted from the same change, so it was made there as well.
+Logically, however, 'pcal' benefited from the same change, so it was made there as well.

          - Provided comments in the output file for many of the PostScript